Food ♦ Family ♦ Friends

 Days of Unity campaign, Fall 2018.

-appears in the Fall 2018 issue of Parentheses Journal
+appeared in the Fall 2018 issue of Parentheses Journal

 , an international independent literary journal.